-Risk of Suspended Subscriptions
+Risk of Suspended Subscriptions - HCAL, HDIV

-To meet its investment objective, an ETF borrows cash from a Prime Broker to purchase additional equity investments.
-If the ETF experiences a significant increase in total NAV, a Prime Broker may be unwilling to lend additional cash to the ETF and as a result, the Manager may, at its sole discretion and if determined to be in the best interests of unitholders, decide to suspend subscriptions for new Units if considered necessary or desirable in order to permit the ETF to achieve, or continue to achieve, its investment objectives.
-During a period of suspended subscriptions, if any, investors should note that Units of an ETF are expected to trade at a premium or substantial premium to the ETF's NAV.
-During such periods, investors are strongly discouraged from purchasing Units of an ETF on a stock exchange.
+To meet its investment objective, an Alternative ETF borrows cash from the Prime Broker to purchase additional equity investments.
+If the Alternative ETF experiences a significant increase in total NAV, the Prime Broker may be unwilling to lend additional cash to the Alternative ETF and as a result, the Manager may, at its sole discretion and if determined to be in the best interests of unitholders, decide to suspend subscriptions for new Units if considered necessary or desirable in order to permit the Alternative ETF to achieve, or continue to achieve, its investment objectives.
+During a period of suspended subscriptions, if any, investors should note that Units of an Alternative ETF are expected to trade at a premium or substantial premium to the Alternative ETF's NAV.
+During such periods, investors are strongly discouraged from purchasing Units of an Alternative ETF on a stock exchange.
 Any suspension of subscriptions or resumption of subscriptions will be announced by press release and announced on the Manager's website.